FarmBot-Docs/farmbot-meta/v2021/Marketing/media-kit.md

 [Click here for an album of high quality photos](https://photos.app.goo.gl/fD3Td131P6MYYu4c8).

 # Videos
 Please see our [YouTube channel](http://youtube.farm.bot).
-If you would like raw footage, please email rory@farm.bot with your request.
+If you would like raw footage, please email contact@farm.bot with your request.

 # Logos
 Right-click to save to your computer.
 Please do not manipulate the logos.